Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 Government Support Under the Warm Homes Plan

-In 2026 the Government announced the £15 billion Warm Homes Plan, a long-term programme aimed at improving energy performance and accelerating the transition to low-carbon heating.
+In 2026, the Government published the Warm Homes Plan, a long-term programme to improve the energy performance of older homes and support the move to low-carbon heating.

 Navigating Permissions and Regulations